actuday6418/pixel3D/README.md

 # pixel3D
 Extension of pixel for rendering 3D obj files.
-Use 'a' and 's' to change your field of view and the arrow keys to move.
-Rotate the cube using the 'r' and a key correspoding to the three axes ('x', 'y', 'z') together.
-Use LShift to revers the rotation's direction.

 # Usage
+.
+Triangulate the mesh.
+This program can only handle triangles.
+.
+Run the program
+.
+Enter the address of your obj file or drag it onto the text area.
-1. Press S with an axis key (X,Y,Z) for scaling.
-Hold LShiftto reverse the scale transform.
+.
+Press S with an axis key (X,Y,Z) for scaling.
+Hold LShift to reverse the scale transform.
-2. Press R with an axis key for rotation, and LShift for the reverse transform.
+.
+Press R with an axis key for rotation.
-3. Use O and P together to toggle orthographic / perspective mode (Disclaimer: Rotated mesh is rendered broken in perspective mode)
+.
+Use O and P together to toggle orthographic / perspective mode (Disclaimer: Rendering a rotated mesh is broken in perspective mode)
-4. Scroll to transform mesh along Z (depth) axis.
-(Effect is obviously apparent only in perspective view)
-5. Use K, L to change the field of view in perspective view
+.
+Scroll to transform mesh along Z (depth) axis.
+(Effect is obviously apparent only in perspective view) .
+Use K, L to change the field of view in perspective view

 # Building
     chmod a+x give_me_exec.sh